 Grant applicants should request funding to do this work in their applications.

 RCO leads the review process for most projects from local governments, tribes, and nonprofits.
-State and federal agency applicants review their own projects.
+State and federal agencies are responsible for cultural resources review and compliance for their own projects and projects that take place on their owned and managed lands.

 Process Details